 In the crane index survey we count the number of cranes currently installed throughout Tbilisi.
 During our survey we have covered the tower cranes and, due to the identification complexity, excluded the mobile (small) cranes.

-As of the fourth quarter of 2017 we have identified a total of 117 cranes installed at the construction sites, compared to 107 cranes in Q1 2017 (resulting in a growth rate of 9.3%), out of which 16 cranes have been idle (18 cranes in Q1 2017) either because of suspended construction works or due to them being dismantled
+As of the first quarter of 2017 we have identified a total of 107 cranes installed at the construction sites, out of which 17 cranes have been idle either because of suspended construction works or due to them being dismantled.

-The results of our survey have also revealed that the construction of residential buildings have been the most attractive for developers and private investors, with 67.2% of construction works being related to residential premises followed by multifunctional complexes with a 15.5%share.
+The results of our survey have also revealed that the construction of mixed-use buildings have been the most attractive for developers and private investors, with approximately 41% of construction works being related to multifunctional complexes followed by residential premises (33%).
 The latter involves the development of a mix of residential, commercial, office and hotel premises.

 © 2019 KPMG Georgia LLC, a company incorporated under the Laws of Georgia, a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.